 Sling TV DVR: Can I record shows?

-Yes, Sling's Cloud DVR comes with 10 hours of recording time for free.
-You can upgrade to the Cloud DVR Plus package, which costs $5 per month and increases the cap to 50 hours of recording.
+Along with the price hike, Sling is finally increasing its Cloud DVR storage.
+A regular subscription comes with 50 hours of recording time.
+Upgrade to the Cloud DVR Plus package for $5 per month and get 200 hours of recording.

 Sling TV internet speed: How fast does it need to be?